The Unspoken Costs of Neglecting Facebook Marketing Efforts

 You’d be hard-pressed to list more than a few companies that don’t have any presence on social media, and a large percentage are very active on Facebook.
 If you are one of the few businesses that ditched all Facebook marketing efforts, here are some of the repercussions you might face over time.

 There’s a lot of discussion about the role of social media in our world.
-But how important is facebook marketing, specifically?
-Businesses practically have to be on platforms like Facebook in order to succeed.
+But how vital is facebook marketing, specifically?
+Businesses practically have to be on platforms like Facebook to succeed.

-You’d be hard-pressed to list more than a few companies that don’t have any presence on social media.
+You’d be hard-pressed to list more than a few companies with no presence on social media.
 A large percentage of those are active on Facebook.
-In fact, most companies go above and beyond to highlight their presence on the world’s biggest social platform.
+Most companies go above and beyond to highlight their presence on the world’s biggest social platform.
 They know customers will look for them there, and many companies take advantage of the platform’s extensive marketing capabilities.

-Not all companies have jumped on the Facebook bandwagon, though, for various reasons.
-This might not be the smartest idea, especially in today’s day-and-age.
-If you are one of the few businesses that ditched all Facebook marketing efforts, here are some of the repercussions you might face over time.
+Not all companies have jumped on the Facebook bandwagon for various reasons.
+This might not be the most innovative idea, especially in today’s day and age.
+If you are one of the few businesses that ditched all Facebook marketing efforts, here are some repercussions you might face over time.

 You’ll Experience a Disconnect With Your Target Audience